spatie/laravel-resource-links/README.md

 #### Automatically merge collection endpoints

 Sometimes you yust want to automatically merge collection endpoints into a single endpoint resource when the model given to that resource does not exist or is null.
 Calling `->mergeCollectionEndpoints()` on every resource can be a bit tedious.
-So when setting `automatically-merge-endpoints` in `config\laravel-endpoint-resources.php` to true, each single endpoint resource will merge it's collection endpoints when a non-existing or null model is given to the resource.
+So when setting `automatically-merge-endpoints` in `config\laravel-resource-endpoints.php` to true, each single endpoint resource will merge it's collection endpoints when a non-existing or null model is given to the resource.

 ### Route parameters